splunk/splunk-connect-for-snmp/docs/microk8s/enable-ipv6.md

   ipFamilies: ["IPv4", "IPv6"]
 ```
 Default trap port for notifications for IPv6 is `2163`.
 You can change it to any other port if needed with `traps.service.ipv6Port` parameter.
+The IPv6 port and IPv4 port cannot be the same.